phueb/WikiNeighbors/README.md

 No matrix normalization or SVD operations are performed on the co-occurrence matrix.

 Time spent counting is trivial relative to time spent in `spacy` operations.
-This is true despite that all words are counted, and a large dictionairy of counts must be updated
+This is true despite that all words are counted, and a large dictionary of counts must be updated.

+Accessing the text files via VPN and a slow network connection does not add significant overhead.
+Future work should focus on faster tokenization, which may involve moving away from `spacy`.

 ### Memory